MeesaJarJar/MeesaMultisMaker/README.md

    - Open Settings or the AI Settings panel
    - Set ComfyUI URL to `http://localhost:8080`
    - Click "Test Connection" to verify

+#### Option 3: Use the Public Server

+The application is pre-configured to use `http://comfyui.meesajarjar.shop:8080`.
+However, MeesaJarJar only runs this server occasionally upon request, so the Google Colab option or running your own server is recommended.

 ### AI Workflows